abhishekarya1/Hash-Define-myNotes/content/microservices/patterns.md

 _Reference_: API Gateway - [YouTube](https://youtu.be/xtd5GQl4Dxc)

 ### Load Balancing
-Distribute traffic evenly across all service instances, ensuring optimal performance, and preventing service overload.
+Helps scale horizontally by distributing traffic evenly across all service instances ensuring optimal performance, and preventing service overload which ensures high availability.

 Uses an algorithm[^1] like Round-Robin to schedule incoming traffic to services.